How To Grow Sweet Pea Flowers From Seed

 If you have ever had the chance to smell a bunch of Sweet Pea flowers you will know how delicious their fragrance is, one of the best smelling flowers!

-Sweet Pea (Lathyrus odoratus) seeds are traditionally sown on St Patrick’s Day (March 17th) and throughout Autumn, but if you live in super cold frosty areas it's best to wait until Spring.
+Sweet Pea (Lathyrus odoratus) seeds are traditionally sown on St Patrick’s Day (March 17th) and throughout Autumn, but if you live in super cold frosty areas it's best to wait until Spring - in saying that sweet peas can handle some light frosts.

 There are 3 main types of sweet peas that need a certain amount of sunlight and will flower in different seasons.
 Elegance needs around 10 hours of daylight, and will flower in Winter if planted in Autumn.
 Mammoth need around 11 hours of daylight and will flower in Spring and Spencer need around 12 hours of daylight and will flower in Summer, Spencer varieties are heat tolerant.